pingcap/docs-tidb-operator/en/maintain-a-kubernetes-node.md

 ### Step 4: Perform node maintenance

-At this point, you can safely perform node maintenance operations (such as restart, system update, hardware maintenance, etc.).
+You can now safely perform maintenance operations on the node, such as restarting, updating the operating system, or performing hardware maintenance.

-### Step 5: Post-maintenance recovery (only for temporary maintenance)
+### Step 5: Recover after maintenance (for temporary maintenance only)

+If you perform long-term maintenance or permanently take the node offline, skip this step.

-If it is temporary maintenance, you need to restore the node after maintenance is completed:
+For temporary maintenance, perform the following recovery operations after the node maintenance is completed:

-1. Confirm the node health status:
+1. Check the node health status:

     ```shell
     watch kubectl get node ${node_name}
     ```

-    After observing that the node enters the `Ready` state, proceed to the next step.
+    When the node status becomes `Ready`, continue to the next step.

-2. Use the `kubectl uncordon` command to remove the node's scheduling restrictions:
+2. Use the `kubectl uncordon` command to remove the scheduling restriction on the node:

     ```shell
     kubectl uncordon ${node_name}
     ```

-3. Observe whether all Pods have returned to normal operation:
+3. Check whether all Pods are running normally:

     ```shell
     kubectl get pod --all-namespaces -o wide | grep ${node_name}
     ```

-    After the Pods return to normal operation, the maintenance operation is complete.
+    When all Pods are running normally, the maintenance operation is completed.

-If it is long-term maintenance or permanent node removal, this step is not required.